Inclusive Transit AI Assistant

 • 🧩 The Problem

-MTA passengers with mobility needs cannot navigate the subway confidently because accessibility equipment is unreliable and alternative routes complicated to plan when problems occur.
+MTA passengers with mobility needs cannot navigate the subway confidently because accessibility equipment is unreliable and alternative routes are complicated to plan when problems occur.
 This uncertainty forces many users to avoid public transit entirely, limiting their independence and quality of life.

 • ❓ How Might We...